geoarrow/geoarrow/format.md

 the child name of the middle list should be "rings"; the child name of the inner list should be "vertices".

-**Mixed**: `DenseUnion`
+**Geometry**: `DenseUnion`

 So far, all geometry array types listed above have required that all geometries in the array be of the same type.
-An array of mixed geometry type is represented as a dense union containing one or more of the above geometry array types.
+An array of mixed geometry type is represented as a dense union whose children include one or more of the above geometry array types.
+Its children may also optionally include a geometry collection array, described below.

 In order to determine the meaning of each underlying array in the union, each child array in the union is required to have a [GeoArrow extension type](./extension-types.md) set.

-The mixed array allows for elements in the array to be of different geometry types.
-Note that the mixed array does not support the equivalent of a GeometryCollection, because it only allows for _one_ geometry per row.
+The geometry array allows for elements in the array to be of different geometry types.

 - The union array may not contain more than one child array of a given geometry type.
-- The union array may not contain a GeometryCollection array (this restriction may be relaxed in the future to allow nested GeometryCollections).
+- The "type ids" part of the union field metadata must be defined such that the order of the child arrays match the following order:
+  1. Point
+  2. LineString
+  3. Polygon
+  4. MultiPoint
+  5. MultiLineString
+  6. MultiPolygon
+  7. GeometryCollection

+    This ordering was chosen to match the WKB specification.

-Note that single and multi geometries of the same type can be stored together in a Multi encoding.
+Note that single and multi geometries of the same type can be stored together in a Multi encoding without using this geometry type.
 For example, a mix of Polygon and MultiPolygon can be stored as MultiPolygons, with a Polygon being represented as a length-1 MultiPolygon.
-This is recommended over a mixed geometry array if possible because it has less overhead per geometry.
+This is recommended over a geometry array if possible because it has less overhead per geometry.

-**GeometryCollection**: `List<Mixed>`
+**GeometryCollection**: `List<Geometry>`

-An array of GeometryCollections is represented as a list of mixed geometries.
-Each element of the array thus represents one or more geometries of mixed type.
+An array of GeometryCollections is represented as a list containing the above geometry array.
+Each element of the array thus represents one or more geometries of varied type.

-Nested GeometryCollections are not yet supported, but can be in the future if we relax the restriction that a mixed array cannot recursively contain a GeometryCollection array.

 ### Missing values (nulls)